kelly-lin/12d-lang-server/README.md

   This means that it will only analyse and provide services for the current file.
 - Supports stdio as IPC. stdio is the standard transport for language server IPC and is also straight forward to implement.

+## Contributing

+You can help the project by contributing in the following ways:

+### Patching documentation

+Since we get the 12dpl library documentation by parsing the 12d macro manual, there are a lot of errors in the documentation such as pdf header and footer text being included in function descriptions, inconsistent function signature styling, incorrect spacing in sentences and special symbol characters.

+You can help improve the quality of the documentation by fixing the above issues by following the steps outlined in the [12d Documentation Patching](./doc/4dm/README.md).

+### Bugfixes

+Contribute to the project directly by fixing bugs and opening a pull request.